hasura/3factor/README.md

   might get triggered more than once.
 Try to write your code in a way where it doesn't matter if it is triggered multiple times (idempotent) or add relevant checks.
-- Modify state & trigger events: Your logic might cause a change in application state and trigger more events
+- Modify state & trigger events: Your logic might cause a change in application state and trigger more events.
-- Communicate asynchronously to the end-user app via changes in application state that clients can consume via GraphQL subscriptions
+- Communicate asynchronously: Communicate to the end-user app via changes in application state that can be consumed via GraphQL subscriptions.

 This also allows for rapid iteration in the business logic without impacting the GraphQL contract.

 ##### Example:
-In your food ordering workflow, instead of writing a payment processing microservice that captures different failure modes, write a payment processing function that processes a payment or fails.
-The event system should capture the retry or failure handling logic so that your business logic is simple and easy to scale.
+*In your food ordering workflow, instead of writing a payment processing microservice that captures different failure modes, write a payment processing function that processes a payment or fails.
+The event system should capture the retry or failure event which is processed thereafter.
+This ensures your business logic is simple and easy to scale.*

 ---------------------------------------------------------